Available To Serve You Nationwide On All Federal Cases

 What Is Criminal Fraud?

-Criminal fraud is when someone lies or makes false statements to get money, property, or other benefits they are not legally owed.
+Criminal fraud is a criminal offense involving intentional deception, where someone lies or makes false statements to get money, property, or other benefits they are not legally owed.
+Fraud is an intentional act designed to mislead for personal gain.
 Fraud can happen in many areas of life, including banking, employment, real estate, business transactions, and government assistance.
-Under both state and federal laws, it is a crime to use trickery or false information to take something from another person or company.
+Under both state and federal laws, it is a crime to use trickery or false information to take something from another person or company, and such fraudulent activity is prosecuted under fraud laws.

 Our law firm handles many kinds of fraud cases across Southern California.
+These fraud charges are considered financial crimes under state and federal law.
 Each case has its own facts, evidence, and penalties, but all require strong legal defense.

 A few of the common types of charges we take on include: